Skip to content

 Looking Ahead: Shawnee County in 2026

-The 2026 outlook is one of “healthy normalization.”
-While we don’t expect the extreme appreciation of previous years, the stable inventory and government-backed economy make it a resilient market.
-To explore your options in the Topeka metro or get a custom rate quote, reach out to our Kansas Mortgage Team today.
+The 2026 outlook is one of “gradual stabilization.”
+While inventory remains tight, a return to normalized market conditions is expected with modest 2-4% price growth forecast through the end of the year.
+To explore your options in the Topeka metro or get a custom rate quote, reach out to our Kansas City mortgage loan team today.

 Explore Other 2026 Housing Market Reports in Kansas & Missouri: